Shougo/denite.nvim/README.md

 [![Join the chat at https://gitter.im/Shougo/denite.nvim](https://badges.gitter.im/Shougo/denite.nvim.svg)](https://gitter.im/Shougo/denite.nvim?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Denite.nvim is a dark powered for Neovim/Vim unite all interfaces.
+Denite is a dark powered plugin for Neovim/Vim to unite all interfaces.
-It can replace many features or plugins by the interface.
+It can replace many features or plugins with its interface.
-It is like the fuzzy finder, but it is more generic.
+It is like a fuzzy finder, but is more generic.
-You can extend the interface by the customization and to create the sources.
+You can extend the interface and create the sources.

-* Open the files
+Some things you can do with it include:

-* Switch buffers
+* Opening files

-* Insert the register value
+* Switching buffers

-* Change the current directory
+* Inserting the value of a register

-* Search the candidates
+* Changing current directory

-Unite.vim is anything.el like interface for Vim.
+* Searching for a string

-But the implementation is ugly and very slow.
+[Unite.vim](https://github.com/Shougo/unite.vim) was meant to be like [Helm](https://github.com/emacs-helm/helm) for Vim.
-Denite.nvim resolves unite.vim problems.
+But the implementation is ugly and it's very slow.

-It is 10 times faster than unite.vim.
+Denite resolves Unite's problems.
+Here are some of its benefits:

-* Theoretically faster while the main process is executed by python
+* Theoretically faster because the main process is executed by Python

-* Theoretically more stable while no other processes can be performed when denite.nvim is executed.
+* Theoretically more stable because no other processes can be performed when it runs.

-* The implementation is relatively simple than unite.vim
+* The implementation is simpler than unite

-* Denite.nvim has great potential to implement a new feature
+* Has greater potential to implement new features

-* To send the pull request by Python3 is easier than Vim script
+* Python3 is easier to work with than Vimscript

 * There are a lot of useful tools to keep code simple (linter, tester, etc...) in Python3.

-* The unite.vim is officially obsolete, minor bugs (or even major bugs) are not fixed anymore
+* Unite is officially obsolete, minor bugs (or even major bugs) are not fixed anymore

 ## Requirements

-denite requires Neovim or Vim8.0+ with if\_python3.
+Denite requires Neovim or Vim8.0+ with `if_python3`.
 If `:echo has("python3")` returns `1`, then you're done; otherwise, see below.

-You can enable Python3 interface with pip:
+You can enable Python3 interface with `pip`:

     pip3 install neovim